krother/tilegamelib/doc/README.md

     self.game.event_loop(figure_moves=self.move, draw_func=self.draw)

 Now you should see that `direction` contains a different vector for each arrow key.
-We can pass on that vector to `sprite`, so that it moves:
+We can pass that vector to `sprite`, so that it moves:

     self.sprite.add_move(direction)

-    self.game.wait_for_move(self.sprite, self.draw, 0.01)
+To perform the moves, we need to call `self.sprite.move()` in regular intervals.
+Place the following command in the `draw()` method:

-The number at the end is for adjusting movement speed.
+    self.sprite.move()

 Now the figure should move through the maze!